 - Save all your medical bills and records and have your company reimburse the bills each month from a separate account

-This strategy only works if you don’t hire any other W-2 employees that would be eligible for either ICHRA, QSEHRA or a One-Person 105 HRA (make sure to look at those rules closely) and assumes that you and your spouse don’t own any other businesses that have employees (common ownership rules would likely apply and the plan would fail to meet Section 105 requirements).
+This strategy for employee insurance for small business only works if you don’t hire any other W-2 employees that would be eligible for either ICHRA, QSEHRA or a One-Person 105 HRA (make sure to look at those rules closely) and assumes that you and your spouse don’t own any other businesses that have employees (common ownership rules would likely apply and the plan would fail to meet Section 105 requirements).
 You’ll need to keep good records, too.

-Hopefully we've been able to shed some light on your options.
+Hopefully we've been able to shed some light on your options for healthcare for business owners.
 We have a ton of excellent resources available to you, including FAQ pages for the ICHRA and QSEHRA and many informational posts available on our blog.
 You can also chat with one of our team of experts anytime!